07900 596166 / 07885 220035 email@example.com

-There are many countryside walks directly from Limekiln House.
+There are many countryside walks direct from Limekiln House without crossing or using roads.
 A walk to the cliff top near Durdle Door takes about 40 minutes.
 Lulworth Cove is a further 15 minutes along the coastal path.
 The coastal car parks at Lulworth Cove and Durdle Door are about 5-10 minutes by road.
 The views between Limekiln House and the cliffs are spectacular, inland to central Dorset and across to the Isle of Wight and Portland Bill.

 There are many places to visit inland of Limekiln House, such as Moreton, with Lawrence of Arabia's grave, gardens, tea-room, unique church and a river ford with a long footbridge leading to woodland walks.
 Also Monkey World and the Tank Museum (now called the Armour Centre), all within six miles.

 |Moreton Church||Pebble painting at Lulworth Cove||Moreton Ford|

 Dorchester is the county town located 8 miles to the north-west.
 Thai, Indian, Chinese, Italian and English restaurants and numerous pubs.
 Brewery Square offers a selection of popular restaurants, pubs, a multiplex cinema, designer shops and fun children's fountains.
 There is a large twice-weekly market, a museum, Terracotta Warrior and dinosaur exhibitions and the large hill fort of Maiden Castle.